A Tauranga-based medical cannabis company is aiming to build an agricultural-industry to match the value of the billion-dollar kiwifruit sector.

 "It makes sense to build New Zealand's newest horticulture industry here in the Bay, as we have global growing credibility," he said.
 "The horticultural expertise is second to none."

 Ogilvy said the company would contract growers on a 1000m2 basis with medicinal marijuana grown in a fully-insulated coolstore facility on a grower's land, Ogilvy said.

 "Every crop will be grown indoors, under lights, highly secured," he said.

 Ogilvy said horticulture growers and iwi had already expressed strong interest in partnering with MediCann.

 "We are talking about leaders in their own industries from kiwifruit to avocado to blueberry to manuka honey," he said.
 "They see it as a new crop that is very valuable."

-The company's board included pharmacist Elizabeth Plant, well-known New Zealand General Practitioner and Tauranga skin cancer doctor Dr Franz Strydom and Luc Krol who had 40 years' expertise in the medical cannabis industry.
+The company's staff included pharmacist Elizabeth Plant, well-known New Zealand General Practitioner and Tauranga skin cancer doctor Dr Franz Strydom and Luc Krol who had 40 years' expertise in the medical cannabis industry.
 Investors included horticultural experts, as well as medical experts.